Inria-Empenn/narps_open_pipelines/docs/README.md

 # :blue_book::blue_book::blue_book: Documentation of NARPS open pipelines :blue_book::blue_book::blue_book:

-This is the starting point for the documentation of the NARPS open pipelines project.
+:mega: This is the starting point for the documentation of the NARPS open pipelines project.

 Here are the available topics :